tcbutler320/tbutler.org/_posts/2021-04-03-bashed-hack-the-box-walkthrough.md

 card: card-2
 ---

+# Overview
-Bashed is a boot to root CTF from the Hack the Box archives.
+<a href="https://app.hackthebox.eu/machines/118" class="highlighted">Bashed</a> is a boot to root CTF from the Hack the Box archives.
 This was one of my favorite retired HTB challenges so far.
-The challenge involves initial user compromise using a developer's misconfigured server, but requires significant more work to escalate privileges to root.
+The challenge involves initial compromise using a developer's misconfigured server and requires significant more work to escalate privileges to root.
 This challenge forced me to think outside the box for managing shells and was overall a good CTF.

 ## Enumeration